learn-co-curriculum/dsc-normal-distribution-lab/README.md

 ## Objectives
 You will be able to:
-* Generate random normal distributions in python with given parameters
+* Generate random normal distributions in Python with given parameters
 * Calculate the density function for normal distributions
 * Use seaborn to visualize distributions with histograms and density functions